getfider/fider.io/content/docs/how-to-show-legal-pages.md

 Fider's Docker image expects both file to be available on `/app/etc`.
 You can copy these files anywhere you want on your server and share them with your Docker container by using [volumes](https://docs.docker.com/storage/volumes/).

-E.g.: if both files are on `/home/me/fider`, you can map it to the container with `-v /home/me/fider:/app/etc`.
+For example, if your files are inside `/home/me/fider`, you can map it to the container with `-v /home/me/fider:/app/etc`.